qwindelzorf/game-and-watch-retro-go-sd/README.md

 | ------------- | ------------- |
 | `LIMIT_30FPS` | Limit to 30 fps for improved stability.<br>Enabled by default.<br>Disabling this flag will result in unsteady framerate and stuttering. |

-## Homebrew ports

-Some homebrew games have been _ported_ to the G&W.

 ### Celeste Classic

 This is a port of the Pico-8 version of Celeste Classic.
-To enable this port, add a `roms/homebrew/Celeste.png` file.
+Not a Pico-8 emulator.

 ## Discord, support and discussion

 Please join the [Discord](https://discord.gg/vVcwrrHTNJ).

-## LICENSE
+## License

 This project is licensed under the GPLv2.
-Some components are also available under the MIT license.
+Some components are available under the MIT license.
 Respective copyrights apply to each component.